208ProgrammingClub/pop-up-penguins/readme.md

 ## i.
 Setting up our environment

 This tutorial was designed to be used with Cloud9 an Intelligent Development Editor.
 Cloud9 has since been bought out by Amazon and generally requires a paid subscription.  however there are free educational accounts that can be set up.
-It has been my desire to research free IDE's and revamp some of the IDE tricks and tips listed in this tutorial however the research is not final.
+It has been my desire to research free IDE's and revamp some of the IDE tricks and tips listed in this tutorial.
+Such research has not final as there are many IDE's available.
+For classroom settings an IDE that is hosted in the cloud is my preference

 Log into your Cloud9 account (www.cloud9.io).